securitytxt/security-txt/draft-foudil-securitytxt.md

 Security email addresses SHOULD use the conventions defined in section 4 of {{!RFC2142}}.

-The value MUST follow the general syntax described in {{!RFC3986}}.
+The value MUST follow the URI syntax described in {{!RFC3986}}.
-This means that "mailto" and "tel" URI schemes MUST be used when specifying email addresses and telephone numbers.
+This means that "mailto" and "tel" URI schemes MUST be used when specifying email addresses and telephone numbers, as defined in {{!RFC6068}}
+and {{!RFC3966}}.

 The precedence SHOULD be in listed order.
 The first field is the preferred method of contact.
 In the example below, the e-mail address is